wodowiesel/GB-Dumper/README.md

   b.
 Run “GBCartRead_v(xxx)_C_Interface.exe” in Windows or re-compile the source for your OS

-3. At this stage you should insert your Gameboy cartridge and press the power button, the power LED should light up.
+3. At this stage you should insert your Gameboy cartridge and press the power button,

+  the power LED should light up.

 4. Press 0 to read the header and verify that it looks correct.
-If it doesn’t look correct, press the power button to power off the Gameboy cartridge, remove and re-insert it and power it up again.
+If it doesn’t look correct,

+  press the power button to power off the Gameboy cartridge, remove and re-insert it and power it up again.

 5. Press 1 to Dump the ROM, 2 to Backup your RAM or 3 to Load your RAM file.

-   Hashes (#) will start printing every few seconds and a file called <gametitle>.gb or .sav will be created if you chose option 1 or 2.
+   Hashes (#) will start printing every few seconds and a file called <gametitle>.gb

+   or *.sav will be created if you chose option 1 or 2.

   If you choose option 3, it will load the save from <gametitle>.sav.

-  We recommend verifying your Gameboy ROM using BGB (a Gameboy emulator) or "xgbfix.exe -v -d <your_rom.rom>
+  It is recommend verifying your Gameboy ROM using BGB (a Gameboy emulator) or

-  found in the project called "ASMotor" (we've included it).
+  "xgbfix.exe -v -d <your_rom.rom> can be found here or in the project called "ASMotor".

   It’s a good idea to verify your save files too by running the ROM when the save file is present in BGB.

 ## SPECIALS, CHECKSUMS & MEMORY

 1. There are some cartridges which don't quite conform to cartridge header standards or require something out of the ordinary.

   For further technical infos and datasheets take a good look into the Documentation folder!!

 2. GB audio pin(VIN analog) base function is already built-in, but may need extra code changes for rare games!  :construction: